seidels/TiDeTree-Tutorial/README.md

 The key difference is that in our *unlinked* analysis, we estimated a separate birth and death rate for every dataset in every tree prior.
 In the *linked analysis*, we reference the same birth and death rates across tree priors, essentially pooling them across datasets which we show in the image below.

-> **Note**
+> **Creating the linked analysis XML file (optional)**
 >
-> To create the XML file for the unlinked analysis requires additional manual changes to the XML file, e.g., removing now-unnecessary parameter states, which we will not detail here.
-You’re welcome to explore the differences between the linked and unlinked XML files ([Figure 20](#fig:xml)).
+> To create the XML file for the linked analysis requires additional manual changes to the XML file, e.g., removing now-unnecessary parameter states.
+The key steps are outlined below ([Figure 20](#fig:xml)).
+>
+> - _State variables_
+>   - Find the `<state>` element (where all the parameters that are operated on are stored).
+>   - Rename `BDBirthRate.t:alignment_1` and `BDDeathRate.t:alignment_1` to simply `BDBirthRate.t` and `BDDeathRate.t`.
+>   - Remove the 9 other remaining birth and death rates from the state.
+> - _Tree priors_
+>   - Find the 10 birth death tree priors inside the prior (`<distribution id="prior">` element).
+>   - Set the **birthDiffRate** of each birth death model to `BDBirthRate.t`.
+>   - Set the **relativeDeathRate** of each birth death model to `BDDeathRate.t`.
+> - _Parameter priors_
+>   - Find the hyperpriors for the birth death model hyperparameters, just after the tree priors.
+>   - Modify the prior distribution for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
+>   - Modify the prior distribution for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
+>   - Remove the 9 other remaining birth and death rate priors.
+> - _Operators_
+>   - Find the operators section, just after the likelihoods.
+>   - Modify the single scale operator for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
+>   - Modify the single scaleoperator for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
+>   - Remove the 9 other remaining birth and death rate operators.
+> - _Loggers_
+>   - Find the file log toward the end of the file (`<logger id="tracelog">` element).
+>   - Modify the logger for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
+>   - Modify the logger for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
+>   - Remove the 9 other remaining birth and death rate loggers.
+>
+> You’re welcome to explore the differences between the linked and unlinked XML files!
+To make it easier to compare the two log files we simply commented out unneeded lines instead of deleting them.

 <figure>